 ♥ Dark leafy greens like kale and spinach and cruciferous vegetables like broccoli and cauliflower help lower levels of cognitive decline.

 Essential oils have been used for centuries for their health benefits, but they’ve really grown in popularity over the past few years.
 For memory learning, Rosemary, Peppermint, Frankincense, Clary Sage, and Bergamot are invigorating for the brain.
 Anything from the mint family is especially will stimulate nerves and brain function, as well as blood circulation.
 You can inhale them, diffuse them, massage them onto your body, add a few drops to your bathwater and consume them in drinks and other recipes.

 If you find yourself procrastinating daily, then an action plan is needed.
 Make a list every morning of the things you must get done during the day.
 Decide to have them done by 11 am so you have the rest of the day to do other things.
 Multi-task a few jobs if possible.
 Make this a routine, so your brain will adapt to this action.

 There are several key supplements that will transform your brain health.
 Lion’s Mane Mushroom is the number one brain supplement.
-It has powerful nerve-regenerating properties that enhance cognitive functions such as memory, focus and mood.
-One study showed that Lion’s Mane is the only thing on earth capable of regrowing damaged or dead nerve cells.
-Phosphatidylserine, Bacopa, Vinpocetine, American Ginseng and Citicoline are just a few more powerful brain boosting supplements.
+It has powerful nerve-regenerating properties that enhance cognitive functions such as memory, focus, and mood.
+One study showed that Lion’s Mane is capable of regrowing damaged or dead nerve cells.
+Phosphatidylserine, Bacopa, Vinpocetine, American Ginseng, and Citicoline are just a few more powerful brain-boosting supplements.